Creative for Health

 Research also suggests that creativity is good for our health.
 Regular practice has been shown to reduce the harmful effects of stress, improve immune system function, and help us cope with anxiety and depression.

 Creative for Health provides weekly arts and writing workshops for people affected by cancer, including patients, survivors and caregivers.
-Participants are invited to bring their own art projects, or use materials provided by Arts in Medicine.
-Workshops are FREE and open to the public.
+Participants will enjoy painting, sculpting, writing, dancing, and singing in a fun and supportive environment.
+Workshops are FREE and open to the public and complimentary refreshments will be provided.

 Calendar of Events